CTSTavarney/ctst-dev/create_db_tables/README.md

 `create_db_tables.xlsx` is an Excel workbook that uses [Power Query](https://learn.microsoft.com/en-us/power-query/power-query-what-is-power-query) to generate the database tables.

-This Excel workbook uses as its data source the CSV file, `points_MASTER.csv`, in the `create_csv_from_archive` directory, a combined file containing all Leader and Follower points data, both old and new contest data.
+This Excel workbook uses as its data source the CSV file, `points_latest.csv`, in the `create_csv_new` directory, a combined file containing all Leader and Follower points data, for both old and new contest data.

 To (re-)generate the Excel data tables for the database in the Excel workbook, update the Data Source, then re-run the Power Query queries: